 Your employer is responsible for ensuring staff and volunteers receive basic training to raise awareness of safeguarding (known as Level 1).
 They may also offer additional ‘in-house’ safeguarding training specific to your responsibilities and setting.

-This LSCB Training Programme provides multi-agency training at Levels 2 and 3 (see below), as outlined in the London Safeguarding Children Board Training Competency Framework.
-It supports the skills and knowledge needed to work effectively within existing guidance and procedures, such as Working together to safeguard children, 2018 and the London Child Protection Procedures, 2017.
+This RSCP Training Programme provides multi-agency training at Levels 2 and 3 (see below), as outlined in the London Safeguarding Children Board Training Competency Framework.
+It supports the skills and knowledge needed to work effectively within existing guidance and procedures, such as Working together to safeguard children, 2018 and the London Child Protection Procedures, 2021.

-Each LSCB Training Course in the Redbridge LSCB Training Programme 2019-20 is identified within the individual course descriptions as being one of the following:
+Each RSCP Training Course in the RSCP Training Programme 2021-22 is identified within the individual course descriptions as being one of the following:

 - Level 2 Training should be attended by practitioners who work predominantly, or have intensive but irregular contact, with children, young people and/or parents/carers.

 - Level 3 Training is more advanced and learners will have particular specialist child protection responsibilities which may include being a ‘designated lead’ in their agency for child protection.

 Examples of safeguarding responsibilities and professional competence against each level can be found on page 4 of the Training Programme – ‘What training should I attend?’

 For more guidance on what training is suitable for your needs, or for information on how a particular training course relates to either the NHS Intercollegiate for health staff, or the Professional Capabilities Framework (PCF) for Social Workers, please contact RedbridgeSCP.Training@redbridge.gov.uk or call the RSCP Training Manager on 020 8708 3812 or 07775 462 676.